openmm/openmm/tests/uma_ice_rpmd/README.md

 ## Requirements

 - OpenMM with RPMD plugin
-- openmm-ml with UMA support
+- openmm-ml with UMA support (integrated into OpenMM when built from this repo)

+For full rebuild and reinstall on a new machine, see [docs/BUILD_AND_REINSTALL.md](../docs/BUILD_AND_REINSTALL.md).
 - ASE (Atomic Simulation Environment)
 - NumPy
 - Matplotlib